michael-a-green/Metis_Project3/README.md

 * It sends an email notification whenever a new transaction that it has never seen before has been entered.
-* When you hit the **\[Submit\]** button the web application performs a predication of whether or not the transaction you entered is fraudulent.
+* When you hit the **\[Submit\]** button the web application performs a prediction of whether or not the transaction you entered is fraudulent.
 This is highlighted in the demonstration video referenced above

 ## Possible Impacts of Project